 Other works by Ricardo Palma

-Throughout his life, Ricardo Palma not only dedicated his pen to 'Traditions'.
-He also made incursions into other literary genres:
+Throughout his life, Ricardo Palma did not only dedicate his writing to the ‘Traditions’.
+He also ventured into other literary genres:

 - Poetic works: Published between 1855 and 1895, notable titles include ‘Verbos y Gerundios’, ‘A San Martín’ (1890) and ‘Pasionarias’ (1870).

-- Dramas and plays: Among his first works are 'Rodil' (1851), a drama destroyed by the author, and 'El Hijo del Sol' (1849), inspired by the Inca Empire.
+- Dramas and plays: Among his early works are ‘Rodil’ (1851), a drama destroyed by the author, and ‘The Son of the Sun’ (1849), inspired by the Inca Empire.

 - Historical Essays: Palma also explored the historical essay in works such as ‘Annals of the Inquisition of Lima’ (1863).